Does Peeling Sunburn Remove Tan?

 Use Tanning Products

-These also help to extend the moisture on your skin well after tanning and help to develop a brown color through melanin production stimulation.
+These also help to retain moisture on your skin well after tanning and stimulate melanin production, contributing to a deeper, more natural-looking brown color.

 Use Self-Tanner